aspnet/Blazor.Docs/docs/dependency-injection.md

 }
 ```

 In components derived from the base class, the `@inject` directive isn't required.
-The `InjectAttribute` of the base class is satisfactory:
+The `InjectAttribute` of the base class is sufficient:

 ```csharp
 @page "/demo"